Estimated read time: 15 mins

 1 The Success tab is where you can determine what happens after a conversion happens.

-2 You can set up an automatic email response for new subscribers, add a content upgrade, a redirect to a specific URL, or add Tracking Pixels!
+2 You can set up an automatic email response for new subscribers, add a content upgrade, a redirect to a specific URL, add Tracking Pixels or send the new subscribers to a specific Group created in Sumo!
 Feel free to explore the linked content for more information on setting up these features.

 7) Connecting Your Form to an Email Service